DNA Testing Accuracy: How Reliable Are DNA Tests?

 While DNA testing is generally accurate, there are several factors that can affect the results.
 The quality of the DNA sample provided is one of the factors, because samples that are contaminated may not provide accurate results.

 Another factor is the methodology used by the testing company.
 Different companies use different methods to analyze DNA samples, which can result in varying levels of accuracy.
 Finally, the interpretation of the DNA test results can also impact accuracy.
-Some genetic variations may have different interpretations depending on the testing company and the algorithm they use to analyze the results.
+Some genetic variations can be interpreted differently.
+This depends on the testing company and the algorithm they use to analyze the results.

 The Accuracy of DNA Testing